-I school funds for this School Di and that the designation institution as the de pository of school fu ınds is here , and that the designation by withdrawn. in or any other for its passage and a and on roll call vot doption, and members, the following men er nbers voted After discussion on of the above The following mem bers voted against the same: • The following mem bers were absent or no ot voting: the members of the School Board of this School Dis ted to and approved by more tha trict, was declared as passed and ting in full compliance with the n a majority of adopted by the DATED thi s day of , 20 Randolph Public Schools BY: President Attest: Secretary Legal Reference: Neb.
-Rev. Stat. ' ' 77-2350 a and 77-2350.01 Date of Adoption: July 21, 2014
+- f school funds for this School District is hereby designated to be, and that the designation of any other institution as the depository of school funds is hereby withdrawn. institution as the dep ository of school fu ands is here by withdrawn. for its passage and ad and on roll call vote, option, and member the following mer er mbers voted sentirety, member moved seconded the same.
+After discussion in favor of passage and adoption of the above The following members ers voted against the · The following member ers were absent or n ot voting: · the members of the S chool Board of this School Dis ted to and approved by more than a majority of trict, was declared as passed and adopted by the ting in full compliance with the Nebraska open DATED this day of , 20 Randolph Public Schools BY: President Attest: Secretary - Legal Reference: Neb.
+Rev. Stat. ' 77-2350 and 77-2350.01 Date of Adoption: July 21, 2014